 RdSAP (Reduced Data SAP) is the methodology currently used to produce EPCs for existing homes in the UK.
 It is being replaced by the Home Energy Model (HEM) with a reduced data methodology that uses a modular input framework instead of RdSAP's rigid defaults.
-The transition is targeted to begin from October 2026, with the existing system running alongside until October 2029.
+The transition is now targeted to begin in the second half of 2027, with the existing system running alongside until at least October 2029.

 Why Is RdSAP Being Replaced?